achristens/cbc-weather-app/README.md

 ## Steps to Install

-Git clone the project to your desktop via the command line From the command line, `cd` into the project
+1. Git clone the project to your desktop via the command line
+2. From the command line, `cd` into the project
-Run `npm install`
+3. Run `npm install`
-Run `npm start`
+4. Run `npm start`
-Party!
+5. Party!
+Or just enjoy knowing your local weather.